 The relationship among the modeled deductible flood loss costs shall be reasonable.

-Deductible loss costs shall be calculated in accordance with s.
+Deductible flood loss costs shall be calculated in accordance with s.
 627.715, F.S.

 Purpose: For a given flood event and personal residential policy type, flood losses may fall below the deductible or above the policy limit; and therefore, the distribution of flood losses is important.